Flag This Hub

-How to Make a Cookie Cake
+How Do You Make a Cookie Cake?

 You know those super cute cookie cakes your kids go nuts over?
 You can make them at home about half the cost.
 An easy answer to a kids cake for a birthday party is to make a cookie cake.
 As far as cake making goes, the cookie cake is a simple crowd pleaser.
 If you’re like me, a tube of tollhouse batter provides a nice base.
-However, if you’d rather go for the homemade option, you can really use just about any cookie recipe.
-This article features a chocolate chip or oatmeal cookie cake and a fruit pizza style cookie cake.
+However, if you’d rather go for the homemade cookie cake option, you can really use just about any cookie recipe.
+This article features a chocolate chip or oatmeal cookie cake and a fruit pizza style.

 Photo: popotafficus,Flickr